ubccr/coldfront/README.md

   coverage html
   ```

-    - This generates the directory `htmlconv` and writes the coverage
+    - This generates the directory `htmlcov` and writes the coverage
-  report to `htmlconv/index.html`.
+  report to `htmlcov/index.html`.

-    - Open `htmlconv/index.html` in a browser to view which lines of
+    - Open `htmlcov/index.html` in a browser to view which lines of
   code were covered by the tests and which were not.